Nasrullo Sayidov

-Nasrullo Sayidov (Nasrullo Sayyid) is an Uzbek politician and dissident.
-Former member of Uzbek Parliament (1990-1993).
-An author, a publicist and one of the leaders of opposition party "Erk", head of the Bukhara Region branch.
+Nasrullo Sayidov (Nasrullo Sayyid) (born 20 February 1958) is an Uzbek politician and dissident.
+He is a former member of Uzbek Parliament (1990-1993).
+As a dissident, he has worked as an author, a publicist and one of the leaders of opposition party "Erk", head of the Bukhara Region branch.
 He is one of the pioneer activists who initiated the acceptance of the Declaration of Independence of Uzbekistan.

 Biography

 Nasrullo Sayyid (Nasrullo Sayidov) was born on February 20, 1958, in the village of Burqut in Vabkent district of Bukhara region of the Republic of Uzbekistan of the former USSR.
 He is married and has 5 children (2 boys and 3 girls).
 His father Abdullo Sayidov and mother Farogat Ahmedova had ten children in the family, and Nasrullo was the second child.

 In 1975, after graduating from high school in his village, he went to study at the Institute of Architecture and Construction in Samarkand.
 After graduating as a civil engineer in 1980, he joined Construction Company No. 3 (SMU-3) in Uchkuduk.

 In the spring of 1982, he married his classmate Muqaddas Yarova and was soon sent to serve in the Soviet Army.
-In 1982-83 he served in a number of military units in the Belorussian SSR and returned home as a tank commander.
+In 1982-83 he served in a number of military units in the Byelorussian SSR and returned home as a tank commander.
 After military service, he specialized in construction supervision for the Vabkent district administration (then The Executive Committee).

 During 1986, he improved his skills at the newly opened Higher School of Agro-Industrial Complex Management in Tashkent.
 From 1987 to February 1994, Nasrullo Sayidov worked at the PMK-199 construction company, at first as an engineer and then as a chief manager.

 In the Soviet Socialist Republic of Uzbekistan, parliamentary (Oliy Majlis) elections were held on February 19, 1990.
 Workers of the construction company, who were headed by him (PMK-199) nominated him as a People's Deputy of the Republic of Uzbekistan.
 He won the alternative election.